pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - HTML.md

 apresentará o
 resultado a seguir

-Item.
 8. (CESPE - TJ PA - 2020) A respeito do tratamento off-line de um sítio no HTML 5, assinale a opção correta.